Generic placeholder image

 On October 7, 2023 the Iron Swords war was declared following a sudden murderous rampage into settlements close to the Gaza Strip border.
 This was concurrently with the start of military escalation on the Northern border.

-On October 31, 2023, rating agency S&P Global Ratings (hereinafter: "S&P") lowered the Bank's rating outlook from Stable to Negative.
-At the same time, the agency confirmed the long-term issuer credit rating of A- and the short-term issuer credit rating of A-2.
-Moreover, the agency confirmed the BBB- rating of contingent subordinated notes with loss-absorption provisions, which qualify as Tier II equity, issued by the Bank on April 7, 2021 by international private placement to institutional investors.
+On October 9, 2024, rating agency S&P Global Ratings (hereinafter: "S&P") downgraded the long-term issuer credit rating from A- to BBB+.
+The agency ratified the Bank’s short-term issuer credit rating of A-2.
+Negative rating outlook.
+In addition, the agency rated the contingent subordinated notes with loss-absorption provisions, which qualify as Tier II equity, at BBB-.
+This series was issued by the Bank on April 7, 2021 by international private placement to institutional investors.